UNITED STATES

 | | ||||

-The Company entered into an irrevocable direct pay letter of credit (the “Bond Letter of Credit”) with Citibank N.A (“Citibank”) in April 2021 to support the 2021 Bonds (as defined below) for the development and construction of NW Iowa RNG.
-See Note 14, Debt, for additional information on the 2021 Bonds.
+The Company entered into an irrevocable direct pay letter of credit (the “Bond Letter of Credit”) with Citibank N.A (“Citibank”) in April 2021, to support the 2021 Bonds for the development and construction of NW Iowa RNG.
+See Note 12, Debt, for additional information on the 2021 Bonds.
 The Bond Letter of Credit has a

 In September 2022, the Company entered into a Pledge and Assignment agreement with Citibank to provide credit support in the form of a letter of credit (the “Power Letter of Credit”) from Citibank to a local electric utility company in order to induce the utility company to design and construct the power transmission and distribution facilities that will serve NZ1.
 The Company deposited $